Slow television: United Kingdom: BBC Four Goes Slow

 On 1 January 2019, "El viaje" brought this genre to Spain for the first time with the full and uninterrupted broadcast on Aragón TV of the popular "Canfranero" [es], the railway that links Zaragoza with Canfranc on the occasion of the 90th anniversary of the inauguration of the Pyrenean international station.
 Viewers were shown 218.39 kilometres of the train's complete route from its departure from Zaragoza to its arrival in the Pyrenees, the landscapes of the capital's urban environment, the extensive fields of the Huesca basin and the valleys of the Gállego and Aragón rivers.

+betevé "Slow"

+Barcelona's local TV station, betevé, features a series of short programs titled "Slow."
+These programs, typically around 10 minutes in length, utilize a fixed action camera to capture various aspects of daily life in the city, such as a metro journey, a worker's routine, or other leisurely-paced scenes.
+The "Slow" series is available on betevé's YouTube channel, and is frequently used in the station's broadcast schedule to fill gaps between programs, thus avoiding the need for excessive advertisements.

 France: France 4 in association with Eden TV

-France 4, on 31 March 31 2014, aired a nine-hour programme of a man walking backwards through Tokyo, "Tokyo Reverse", directed by Simon Buisson and Ludovic Zuili, and on October 3, 2015, the same channel aired a six-hour programme, "Slow Moscow", directed by Romain Quirot, following in real time a couple of dancers strolling through the streets of Moscow.
+France 4, on 31 March 31, 2014, aired a nine-hour programme of a man walking backwards through Tokyo, "Tokyo Reverse", directed by Simon Buisson and Ludovic Zuili, and on October 3, 2015, the same channel aired a six-hour programme, "Slow Moscow", directed by Romain Quirot, following in real time a couple of dancers strolling through the streets of Moscow.